torrvision/focal_calibration/README.md

 | Wide-ResNet-26-10  | 3.23 | 0.92 (2.2) | **1.25** | 1.25 (1) | 3.29 | 0.86 (2.2) | 4.26 | 1.84 (0.8) | 1.69 | 0.97 (0.9) | 1.56 | **0.84 (0.9)** |
 | DenseNet-121  | 4.52 | 1.31 (2.4) | 1.53 | 1.53 (1) | 5.1 | 1.61 (2.5) | 1.88 | 1.82 (0.9) | 1.32 | 1.26 (0.9) | **1.22** | **1.22 (1)** |

-In the above tables, LS-0.05 denotes cross-entropy loss with label smoothing with a smoothing factor of 0.05, FL-3 denotes focal loss with ```gammma = 3``` and FLSD-53 denotes adaptive focal loss.
+In the above tables, LS-0.05 denotes cross-entropy loss with label smoothing with a smoothing factor of 0.05, FL-3 denotes focal loss with ```gamma = 3``` and FLSD-53 denotes adaptive focal loss.

 ## OOD Notebook